-The information on governance included here supplements that described in the Trustees' report and in the Statement of Trustees' responsibilities.
-The Board of Trustees has formally met 4 times during the period.
-Attendance during the period at meetings of the Board of Trustees was as follows:
+The information on governance included here supplements that described in the Trustees' report and in the statement of trustees' responsibilities.
+The board of Trustees has formally met 7 times during the year.

+Attendance during the year at meetings of the board of Trustees was as follows: